easttennesseecc-star/Q-Top-Dog-IDE/STAGING_DEPLOYMENT_RUNBOOK.md

 - Secrets required:
   - STAGING_KUBECONFIG_B64: base64-encoded kubeconfig with access to the cluster
   - GHCR_PAT: Personal Access Token with package:write (optional if images are public)
-- Triggers: Push to `staging` branch or manual “Run workflow”
+- Triggers: Push to `main` or `staging` (for matching paths) or manual “Run workflow”
 - Steps performed:
   - Build and push frontend and backend images to GHCR with `:staging` and `:${{ github.sha }}` tags
   - Apply namespace/config/secrets/services/deployments/ingress
   - Patch deployments to use the `${{ github.sha }}` images
   - Wait for rollout and smoke-test /health

+Tip: The workflow prints the Ingress ADDRESS/hostname after applying it.
+Use that value when creating DNS records if you haven’t already.

 ## Manual deployment (optional)
 - Build and push images locally or via scripts